POGP Research Grants including the Dr Jo Laycock Memorial Research Grant

 Before submitting an application, please read carefully the guidance notes document included below.
 Once you have completed the application form and the summary of planned research document, please send them, along with the supporting documents listed in the application form, to info@thepogp.co.uk.

-Guidance notes for research grant applications
+Guidance notes for POGP research grant application

-Summary of planned research
+Summary of planned research document

 For other POGP bursaries and awards, please got to the bursaries and awards page.